DerekPascarella/Dreamcast-Disc-Image-ID-Changer/README.md

 In Windows' File Explorer, drag a disc image (e.g., `.gdi`, `.cue`, or `.cdi`) onto `dc_id_changer.exe`.

 Once the program launches, the user will be presented with the disc's current product ID, along with an option to enter a new one.
+The new product ID will be automatically uppercased and truncated at 10 characters, and then used to patch the provided disc image.

 Alternatively, it can be launched from a PowerShell Terminal or Command Prompt with the full path to the disc image as the first input argument.
 See example below.